 The firm takes on large-scale infrastructure projects, such as the North First Street/East Tasman Drive Assessment District and the Great Oaks Assessment District in San Jose.
 In 1987, Kier & Wright provides right-of-way engineering for the second construction phase of the proposed state Route 85 and provides services for the improvement of the existing state Route 237.

-As Silicon Valley grows, Kier & Wright provides engineering and surveying for the construction of an increasing amount of manufacturing facilities and for large-scale office parks like the 80-acre Cambrian Business Park in San Jose and the 52-acre Shoreline Technology Park in Mountain View.
+As Silicon Valley grows, Kier & Wright provides engineering and surveying for an increasing amount of manufacturing facility projects and for large-scale office parks like the 80-acre Cambrian Business Park in San Jose and the 52-acre Shoreline Technology Park in Mountain View.

 In the late 1980’s, Kier & Wright takes on a growing number of projects in downtown San Jose and completes design and surveying for the construction of the high-rise Ten Almaden office building and for a renovation project at the historic Hotel DeAnza.